Khirpai: Culture

 Among many festivals in Khirpai, 'Santoshi Mela' is the most popular.
 Many people from Khirpai and its nearby villages take part in the Santoshi Mela.
 There are also some religious places in Khirpai named Pancharatna Mandir, Parbatinath Temple, and Radha Damodar Jew Temple.

 Radhamadhab Temple of Malpara is on Ghatal-Khirpai Road.
 This age-old temple is Pancharatna ("ratna" means pinnacle), but the terracotta works still exist.
 These works depict Krishnalila, Dasavatar and the battle of Ram Ravana, even hunting scenes and floral ornamentations.
 It was built in 1817.
 Radha Damodar Jew Temple is famous for its terracota works.
 ‘Dalan Mandir’ in Paharipara is also notable.
 This temple is dedicated to Singhabahini, incarnation of Devi Durga.
 This was built in 1746 and probably the oldest temple of the Khirpai region.

 The massive structure of Sitalanda Tin Temple is situated in Hattala (Khirpai).
 It faces southwards and is of the atchala style.
 Some terracotta specimens still can be found.
 It was built by Pani family in 1839.
 There is a Shiva temple in the village Gangadaspur, Ward no.-6 of the Khirpai municipality which bears the age-old culture of this locality.
 This temple is almost 300 years old, and it is the largest and highest of this area.
 The temple has been newly renovated.
-It upholds the cultural heritage of this area.

 The regular Bengali festivals, like Durga Puja, Saraswati Puja and Kali Puja, are well attended.
 Other common pujas in the worship of Sitala, Jagaddhatri, Holi, Janmastami, or Bheema Puja also take place.
 A special type of sweet named Babarsa, only in Bengal, is available here.